Lucas Tousart's first-leg goal gave Lyon a first win against Juventus, who once against face a round of 16 deficit on home soil.

 • When Lyon's Rayan Cherki came on as a substitute at Zenit on Matchday 5, he became, at 16 years 102 days, the second youngest player to appear in the UEFA Champions League – after Celestine Babayaro, who was aged 16 years 87 days when he played for Anderlecht against Olympiacos in November 1994.

-• Third in Ligue 1 last season, this is Lyon's 16th UEFA Champions League campaign – four more than any other French club – and fourth in five seasons.
+• Third in Ligue 1 in 2018/19, this is Lyon's 16th UEFA Champions League campaign – four more than any other French club – and fourth in five seasons.

 • This is Lyon's 11th round of 16 appearance, where their aggregate record is W4 L6.
 Having won their first four ties, they have lost six of the last seven, the most recent win against Real Madrid in 2009/10 (1-0 h, 1-1 a).

 • Les Gones were eliminated by Barcelona in last season's round of 16 (0-0 h, 1-5 a).